-As an example, let’s say your TDEE is 2,500 calories per day.
-In other words, you eat 2,500 calories per day to maintain your weight.
+For example, let’s say your TDEE is 2,500 calories per day.
+That means you eat 2,500 calories per day to maintain your weight.

 Don’t feel bad.
 We’ve all been down this road and given up on diets.
-Unfortunately, the calorie deficit diet often leads to rapid weight regain.
+When dieting is done wrong giving up is inevitable.
+Unfortunately, rebounding from a severe calorie deficit leads to rapid weight regain.

 Reason 4: You Regain the Weight… And Then Some!

 After the calorie deficit diet, your energy expenditure stays at a lower level.
-As a result, you regain a lot of weight (that scary red bar).
+So you’re now in a large calorie surpluss when you eat more food.
+And you regain a lot of weight (that scary red bar).

 In many cases, you regain more weight than you lost.
-And the majority of the weight gained is body fat!
+Even worse, the majority of the weight gained is body fat!

 Eventually, your metabolism slowly increases again.
 But the damage has already been done.

 By now it should be clear that a prolonged calorie deficit isn’t the answer.
-So how do you continuously lose weight and keep it off?
+So how do you eat to lose weight and keep it off?

-The first thing to remember is that your goal should not be weight loss.
-Because focusing on total weight loss incentivizes the wrong behaviors.
-Like severe calorie restriction.
+The first thing to remember is that simply losing weight shouldn’t be the goal.
+Because focusing on total weight loss incentivizes the wrong behaviors – like severe calorie restriction.

-Instead, you should focus on fat loss and muscle preservation.
+Instead, focus on fat loss and muscle preservation.
 With that in mind, what do you need to do to lose fat while maintaining muscle?